Famiclone: Venezuela

 In 1987, a new established company called Nintendo de Venezuela C.A began selling famiclones and bootleg games in self-made packaging.
 All consoles, games and accessories had the Nintendo logo, the boxes were translated into Spanish and had warranty cards, instructions and stickers to make everything look professional and official.
-It also registered most of the Nintendo trademarks and claimed to sell more than 1 milion units until late 1993.
+It also registered most of the Nintendo trademarks and claimed to sell more than 1 million units until late 1993.
 Venezuela was one of the countries on Special 301 Watch List from 1994 due to huge intellectual property issue and authors of the report classified market shares of counterfeit 8-bit systems as "Severe" (25%-50%).

 As competition, the original Nintendo products were sold by Itochu Venezuela S.A from in 1991 with NES being referred as "Nintendo el Original" to differentiate original one from famiclones.
 After several years of legal disputes among themselves, Nintendo filed a lawsuit against the company in July 1995, which was ruled in their favor in 1999 and Nintendo C.A was obligated to pay damages and destroy all copies that were left in warehouses.